aexol-studio/deenruv/docs/docs/guides/developer-guide/custom-fields/index.md

                 // highlight-next-line
                 graphQLType: 'BlogPost',
             },
-        ]
+        ],
-    }
+    },
 };
 ```

 In the above example, the `CmsArticle` entity is being used as a related entity.
-However, the GraphQL type name is `BlogPost`, so we must specify this in the `graphQLType` property, otherwise Vendure will try to extend the GraphQL schema with reference to a non-existent "CmsArticle" type.
+However, the GraphQL type name is `BlogPost`, so we must specify this in the `graphQLType` property, otherwise Deenruv will try to extend the GraphQL schema with reference to a non-existent "CmsArticle" type.

 #### inverseSide